opensearch-project/documentation-website/_data-prepper/common-use-cases/text-processing.md

 ## Using custom patterns

-Include the `pattern_definitions` option in your grok configuration to specify custom patterns.
+Include the `pattern_definitions` option in your Grok configuration to specify custom patterns.

 The following configuration creates custom regex patterns named `CUSTOM_PATTERN-1` and `CUSTOM_PATTERN-2`.
 By default, the plugin continues until it finds a successful match.